saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

 #### Moqui OMS API

-**cancelSalesOrderItem**
+**cancel#SalesOrderItem**
 We will consider that order items would always be exploded in OMS and implement the logic accordingly.
 Given that order item quantity would always be 1 so we don't need quantity as an input.
 We also don't need to calculate cancelQuantity and identify order items explicitly.
 We could simply validate order item status and update status and cancelQuantity fields on order item.
-Refer OFBiz OrderServices.cancelOrderItem service for relevant code and implement the new service as described below.
+Refer OFBiz OrderServices.cancel#OrderItem service for relevant code and implement the new service as described below.
 1. Input
    - orderId
    - orderItemSeqId